 Pope John Paul II Tower

-Chicken inasal prices ranges from P70 to P99, depending if it comes with a meal of rice and drinks.
+Bacolod chicken inasal prices ranges from P85 to P99.
+Some come with a meal of rice and drinks.
 Also depends on the restaurant.
 Meanwhile, oysters maybe ordered at P50 to P60 per serving.

 Negros Museum Entrance Fees